zsoliman/phase-2-code-challenge/README.md

 - POST: `/planeteers`
 - DELETE: `/planeteers/:id`

+## What You Already Have

+The `App` component holds four children: `Header`, `SearchBar`, `RandomButton`, and `PlaneteersContainer`. `Header`, `SearchBar`, and `RandomButton` are presentational components in the beginning.
+The `PlaneteersContainer` component will render all `Planeteer` components.

+All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; however, if your finished product has some styling issues, don't worry too much about it.

 ## Deliverables

 1. When our React application is mounted, it should render out the list of Planeteers on the page, using the given Planeteer component.